Skip to contents

 Installation

-You can install the development version of LightLogR from GitHub with:
+You can install the latest development version of LightLogR from GitHub with:

 # install.packages("devtools")